-I have known Mina Johnson for almost eight years.
+I have known Mina Johnson for about 12 years.
 Oddly enough we met at a Planning Commission public hearing, where we were both speaking in opposition to a proposed bill that would have allowed LED signage in residential neighborhoods.
-After that first meeting several concerned neighbors continued to meet and discuss this issue.
+After that first meeting, several concerned neighbors continued to meet and discuss this issue.
 Mina and I had the same views about protecting neighborhoods, so we “clicked.”
 We stayed in touch and continued discussing other issues we had concerns with, and thus our friendship grew.
 I am so proud to call Mina my friend; we have been through a lot together.
-I cannot count the number of hours we have spent attending community meetings, Metro Council meetings, Planning Commission meetings and the BZA meetings.
-But it has not all been community work; we also find time to have fun together – art shows, bazaars and my favorite – getting together for lunch.
+Before her election to Metro Council, we spent many hours together attending community meetings and speaking at Metro Council, Planning Commission and BZA public hearings.
+Since her election, we still spend lots of time together, some of it at community meetings, but most of it just being friends – attending public events together, like the traveling Vietnam Wall, shopping at art shows and bazaars, but my favorite – getting together for lunch.
 We go out to lunch and it turns into three hours of “girl talk” and catching up.
 We both have a love of dogs and have been there for each other in times of loss of our beloved pets.
 Mina is someone I know I can call on, but better yet count on, no matter what I need.